AdrianMikk/Portfolio-2/README.md

 ## Adrian Mikkelsen Johannessen

-Welcome to my personal portfolio.
-This repository showcases my work, skills and projects.
-It serves as a comprehensive overview of my capabilities and experience as a Frontend Developer.
+Welcome to my portfolio.
+This repository showcases my work, skills, and projects.
+It provides a comprehensive overview of my capabilities and experience as a Frontend Developer.

 - [About Me](#about-me)
 - [Skills](#skills)